banner type: None

 Furthermore, as was reported in a Cloudbeds webinar on OTAs, Metasearch, and the Future of Distribution, leisure travel is still dominating over corporate travel and vacation rentals traditionally cater to a leisure travel market.
 Still, Skift notes that startups are now spending more on Airbnb than on office rent as “venture-funded startups in the USA are swapping offices for team trips as their leases expire.”

 As trusted and well-known as Airbnb is, there are similar vacation rental sites.
 Some Airbnb alternatives offer extra benefits, while others have specialized in catering to a particular type of visitor.
+Here we’ve broken down 23 of the best Airbnb competitors.

 Global Airbnb competitors